elos/documentation/guide/3 - Access Control.md

 ### Functionality

-As a quick aside, whenever a external agent is communicating with the elos system we can classify them into 1 of three categories
+As a quick aside, whenever a external agent is communicating with the elos system we can classify them into one of three categories:

 ##### Identified-Agent (IA)

-An identified agent is any external agent communicating with the elos system whomwe have authorized.
+An identified agent is any external agent communicating with the elos system whom we have authorized.
 That is to say, there exists a user whom we have associated with this agent.

 As a rule, elos serves an IA.